 Days 7 & 8 — Karongwe Private Game Reserve

 Continue on to Karongwe Private Game Reserve for two days.
 Enjoy morning and evening open-vehicle game drives while searching for Africa’s “big five”—lion, leopard, elephant, rhino, and Cape buffalo.
-Meet with a researcher from the Endangered Wildlife Trust’s Carnivore Conservation Programme, a project headed by National Geographic Big Cats Initiative grantee Kelly Marnewick.
-A member of Kelly’s team will tell us about their ongoing research and join us on one of our game drives.
+Meet with a researcher from the Endangered Wildlife Trust’s Cheetah Metapopulation Project, a project managed by National Geographic Big Cats Initiative grantee Vincent van der Merwe.
+A member of Vincent’s team will tell us about their ongoing research and join us on one of our game drives.
 (2B, 1L, 2D)